Somebody finally said it to me: young people are better at digital.

 I wonder how many people, of any age, are out of breath?

-The thing is, I can design content and I know customers in a way that only comes with age.
-These are essential skills no matter how fast and loud something is.
+The thing is, I can design content and I know customers in a certain way because of my age.
+There are skills I’ve developed.
+I paid attention.
+I have something that only comes from age.

-Being good has nothing to do with age and everything to do with personality and suitability.
-Whatever age we are, digital and social media for business has to be learned.
+But whatever age we are, digital media for business has to be learned – by everyone.
+It’s a tool.
 Being a digital native (the ones born with smart phones in their mouths) only shows age.
 The same for people with grey hair.
 We all arrive at the finish line holding critical, but different things.
 Our teams should reflect that.

 My mother understood.
 She would never buy into a gated community.
 To her, they were ghettos of self-satisfied old people living out the same life behind the same curtains.
 She didn’t think they (the people or the gated community) looked like any fun.
 She wanted all life around her all the time.